Regional artist project Grant Application

 Q: What assistance is provided to applicants?

-A: It is strongly encouraged that you contact the Arts Council representative in your county as you develop your application.
-Those applicants who are interested may email a Draft of their Full Application for review by their local arts council representative between September 5-9, 2016.
+A: It is strongly encouraged that you contact the Arts Council representative (Shearra Miller, 704-484-2787) in your county as you develop your application.
+Those applicants who are interested may email a Draft of their Full Application for review by their local arts council representative between September 11, 2017.
 Drafts may be emailed by clicking the “Email Draft” button from inside the Full Application form online.
 Drafts should be directed to the email address of your local Arts Council representative.
-Please note, Drafts must be emailed by September 9 at 12noon in order to be reviewed.
+Please note, Drafts must be emailed by September 15 at noon in order to be reviewed.

 For helpful grant-writing tips, click here.

-Artist Info Sessions introducing the Regional Artist Project Grant have passed.
+Artist Info Sessions introducing the Regional Artist Project Grant are:

 To view a taping of the workshop, click here.